jishnuunnikrishnan97/Data_Analysis_Test-Datasets/README.md

 # EDA on Most Common Public Detasets

-This projects is a growing repository of wide array of EDA performed on common public datasets.
+This project is a growing repository of wide array of EDA performed on common public datasets.
 The repository provides a detailed step-by-step guide on how to perform EDA on various public datasets using Python and popular data analysis libraries such as Pandas, Matplotlib, and Seaborn.

 ## Dependencies